freuk/dhrun/README.md

 dhrun run path/to/config.yaml
 ```

-The the only notable command-line options are:
+Useful command-line options are the following.

--   `dhrun print` which prints the result of a dhall config to stdout
+-   `dhrun print` prints the result of a dhall config to stdout
--   the "-" file input argument which forces the binary to use the
+-   The `"-"` file input argument forces the binary to use the standard
-    standard input (assuming the YAML format).
+    input (assuming the YAML format).
--   the `-e` option which allows to edit the yaml configuration on the
+-   The `-e` option allows to edit the configuration (in YAML) on the
     fly before execution

 A workflow to evaluate the config via a dhall codebase at configuration